Parramatta Square: Developments

 3 Parramatta Square is host to NAB (National Australia Bank) offices in Parramatta and contains a connection between 4 and 6 & 8 Parramatta Square.
 3, 4 and 6 & 8 Parramatta Square have all achieved a six green star ratings for their interiors and as built, these developments constitute three hectares of space.

 PHIVE is located at 5 Parramatta Square and includes a civic centre that plays host to events with various facilities available such as the council chambers.
 The building's red roof is intended to mimic the local flora.

-Parramatta Square is home to multiple commercial buildings such as the 55-storey 6 & 8 Parramatta Square which houses Property NSW and has the largest net lettable area of any commercial building in Australia.
+Parramatta Square is home to multiple commercial buildings such as the 55-storey 6 & 8 Parramatta Square which houses Property and Development NSW and has the largest net lettable area of any commercial building in Australia.

 History

+The Burramattagal, a clan of the Dharug nation, are the traditional custodians of the land.

 The foundation stone of St John's Cathedral in Parramatta was placed at the western end of the precinct in 1797 which made it the oldest place of Christian worship in New South Wales.
 The railway station opened in 1860.
 The town hall building was completed in 1883.

 The inaugural building to be constructed in Parramatta Square was opened in 2009.

+Parramatta Square was officially opened in 2022 after being developed by Walker.
+The City of Parramatta council currently manages the precinct and Walker manages the office towers.

 In May 2024, ABC Radio Sydney started broadcasting from Parramatta Square.
 In December 2024, 7 pm ABC News bulletins started being broadcast from the new Parramatta studios followed by the news channel in February 2025.